TheMartianLife/BigDayIn2019/tech.md

 * All of these are great ways to meet mentors and make friends, some of who may be the same people
 * Paying it forward is super rewarding too!

+^
+To recap: Hobart is full of industry bodies and community groups, they throw events and this is the best way to meet people and broaden your horizons.
+Meeting people ahead of you in their career can do wonders, but one day you might turn around and find yourself being that to others.

 ---

 # [fit] 4.
 In General